Physical Library Card:

-Fairport Harbor Public Library is pleased to announce that starting December 2, 2019 patrons will not pay overdue fines on most of FHPL materials.
+Fairport Harbor Public Library is pleased to announce that as of December 2, 2019 patrons do not pay overdue fines on most of FHPL materials.
 By eliminating late fines, FHPL can better fulfill its goal of providing free and equitable access to all of our patrons.
 You can check your receipt or look up your account online to keep track of your materials and due dates.

 Keep in mind that items kept past their renewal limit will be charged the full price of the item plus a service fee.
 Also, items borrowed from other libraries and some FHPL specialty items may still incur overdue fines.